 Genome differentiation via insertions and deletions

 Small-scale insertions and deletions are a common form of sequence variation, with the potential to alter regulatory as well as coding regions [45–48].
 While this is particularly true for large-scale, TE-associated indels (e.g., transposable element insertions), the formation of smaller indels can also vary among related species [49–51] .
 Accordingly, we evaluated the extent of indel evolution among Houzingenia species, using the G. raimondii genome as the reference state and polarized using G. longicalyx (subgenus Longiloba).
 Phylogenetic analysis of coded indels as multistate characters (see methods) recapitulates the nuclear phylogeny, suggesting that indel formation largely corresponds to species relationships.
 In total, small indels were present at 1,149,943 positions in at least one of the 13 Houzingenia species (relative to the outgroup Longiloba).
 Within Houzingenia, indels distinguish one or more species at 761,746 locations.
-The range in number of these distinguishing indels per chromosome varies by over 31,000 events, from 40,747 indels on chromosome 12 to 72,303 on chromosome 9, the longest and smallest chromosomes, respectfully.
+The range in number of these distinguishing indels per chromosome varies by over 31,000 events, from 40,747 indels on chromosome 12 to 72,303 on chromosome 9, the longest and smallest chromosomes,respectively.
 Relative to the length of each chromosome, the gap narrows to between 779 indels/Mb on chromosome 5 to 1,174 indels/Mb on chromosome 8, a difference of 395 indels/Mb.
 Indels ranged in size from 1 – 270 nucleotides, with an average of 6.2 nt/indel.
 While the size of the largest indel detected varied among chromosomes, the average indel size per chromosome ranged narrowly from 5.7 – 6.7 nt/indel (Table 7).

 Among accessions and chromosomes, the number of indels/Mb is relatively similar (98 – 260 indels/Mb on G. raimondii chromosome 1 and G. gossypioides chromosome 6, respectively; Supplementary Table 1), but statistically distinct (chi2 p<0.01).
 Deletions generally outweigh insertions for each chromosome/accession combination, both with respect to number (twofold) and length (2.5 to 5-fold; Supplementary Table 1).
 This results in a net loss of between 278 and 555 kb per accession (G. raimondii and G. trilobum, respectively; average = 439 kb).
 Compared to the rate of nucleotide substitution, the rate of indel events is much lower and is approximately equivalent among species (from 16 – 18 nucleotide changes per indel event; Supplementary Table 1).
 The rate of indel formation among chromosomes and accessions varies slightly more than the overall rate, from 14 to 23 substitutions per indel.
 While no obvious patterns exist in this respect, the basal most radiation, G. gossypioides, consistently has more indels relative to SNPs, possibly as a consequence of its introgressed history [11,21].
 While our understanding of the pattern and rate of indel formation among species would be increased through whole genome alignment of higher quality, de novo genome sequences than the resequenced genomes utilized here, our preliminary data suggest that differences in small indel evolution may not have a significant effect on this scale.
 These results do, however, support the idea that small deletions may be able to partially counteract genome size growth by TE amplification and small insertions.